I am the CEO of the Helen Bamber Foundation and I joined in May 2018 ...

 I started my career at Freedom from Torture, which is when I first encountered Helen Bamber, and I have worked to promote and protect the rights of refugees and migrants ever since.
 I was Assistant Director at Women for Refugee Women and for over a decade I ran the Migrant Children’s Project at Coram Children’s Legal Centre, which supports young refugees and migrants through the provision of legal advice and representation, guidance, training and policy advocacy.
-I also co-chaired the Refugee and Migrant Children’s Consortium, a coalition of over 60 NGOs, and various stakeholder groups with the Home Office.
-I am currently the Chair of Trustees for Project 17, an organisation striving to end the forced destitution of families with No Recourse to Public Funds.
+I co-chair the Refugee and Migrant Children’s Consortium, a coalition of over 80 NGOs, and am a trustee of Project 17, an organisation striving to end the forced destitution of families with No Recourse to Public Funds.

 I am passionate about social justice and about influencing policy makers to create systems that are fair, uphold human rights and provide protection and support to all those who need it.
 I feel very privileged to be working alongside such committed and expert human rights advocates and to be able to help HBF have a positive impact on the lives of all survivors.

 I am the lead doctor for the medical advisory service and I joined in October ...

 I am the lead doctor for the medical advisory service and I joined in October 2020.

 I qualified as GP in 2018 and travelled abroad to work in refugee camps in Jordan and Greece.
 Since returning, I have been working with homeless populations, asylum seekers and refugees across the London.
 As part of Vita Network, I provide safeguarding training to advance the health response to human trafficking and modern slavery.

 Being part of the HBF team means working with dedicated, talented and compassionate people who are committed to providing the best possible care for the those who need it most.